-In modern global , supply chains stretch across continents, making the path from raw material to consumer complex and often opaque.
+In the modern global economy, supply chains stretch across continents, making the path from raw material to consumer complex and often opaque.
 Sustainable supply chains aim to address this complexity by incorporating principles of environmental stewardship, social responsibility, and economic viability throughout the entire supply chain.
 The key to achieving a truly sustainable supply chain lies in transparency and accountability, ensuring that every link in the chain adheres to ethical practices and contributes to a sustainable future.
-Here’s how businesses are working towards transparent and accountable supply chains.
+Here’s how businesses are working towards more transparent and accountable supply chains.

-Adopting International Standards: The adoption of international sustainability standards, such as the Fair Trade certification or the Rainforest Alliance certification, helps ensure that products are produced under conditions that prioritize environmental protection, workers’ rights, and fair economic practices. standards provide a framework for accountability and transparency.
+Adopting International Standards: The adoption of international sustainability standards, such as the Fair Trade certification or the Rainforest Alliance certification, helps ensure that products are produced under conditions that prioritize environmental protection, workers’ rights, and fair economic practices.
+These standards provide a framework for accountability and transparency.

 Supplier Engagement and Capacity Building: Building a sustainable supply chain requires collaboration with suppliers to meet sustainability standards.
 This involves engaging suppliers in continuous improvement processes, providing training, and sometimes investing in supplier capabilities to meet these standards.